petchanawat/E_Com-Business-Development-Insights-Dashboard/README.md

 Dive deeper into business challenges by using fast and interactive Power BI visualizations.
 This approach helps uncover trends, outliers, and patterns, enabling actionable insights.

 #### 5. Data Visualization

+##### 5.1 Create Interactive Dashboards
+Design dynamic dashboards in Power BI that allow users to interact with the data seamlessly.
+Focus on creating visuals that are user-friendly and easy to navigate.

+##### 5.2 Align Dashboards with Objectives
+Ensure dashboards are tailored to meet project objectives, providing clear insights into sales growth, profitability, shipping efficiency, and customer trends.

+##### 5.3 Highlight Key Focus Areas
+Present data in a way that highlights critical areas, such as high-potential markets, best-selling products, and high-value customers.
+Use visuals to emphasize areas requiring action.

+##### 5.4 Simplify Data Interpretation
+Use clear, concise visuals to ensure users can quickly understand trends, patterns, and outliers.
+Avoid overloading dashboards with unnecessary details.

+##### 5.5 Drive Fast Decision-Making
+Enable quick decision-making by providing actionable insights through interactive filters, drill-down capabilities, and real-time updates.

 #### 6. Findings & Insights Report